 XC Retrieve (https://xcrt.aero) – great for seeing where everyone else is flying XC and very helpful in getting a lift back.
 On a good day you’ll see hundreds of pilots flying the familiar routes.
 You only need a phone or suitable vario to get your pin showing up on it (although other live trackers like Spots and Garmin InReach also work).
 Further information here https://flyaszent.wordpress.com/xc-retrieve/

-Tracker is an Android app http://mycloudbase.com/tracker can be used to send an SMS regularly to your mates or if you are lucky enough to have a driver and it also links to Livetrack24.
+Tracker is an Android app http://mycloudbase.com/tracker and can be used to send an SMS regularly to your mates or if you are lucky enough to have a driver and it also links to Livetrack24.
 It also allows you to email you tracklog igc file (useful for sending flight details to a competion scorer).

 Doarama – fun for playing back 3D images of your flights later.